shashisrs/Analog-Clock/README.md

 # Analog-Clock
-This is a simple Analog clock project with ticking sound.
+This is a simple Analog Clock project with tick sound.